Willyb15/Data-Science-Python/Week2/more_data_structures.md

 my_third_tuple = 1, 2
 ```

 Alright, thats all well and good.
 But what are the direct implications of using a tuple versus a list.
 Well, suppose we are trying to grab the even numbers, stored in some collection, somewhere.
-If we were to do this with a list that might look like.
+If we were to do this with a list, that might look like the following...

 ```python
 evens = []